radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/sysadmin-8.png)

 On the following screen, you must enter the email address of the user that plays the role of the Tenant Administrator.
 This user must exist in the identity store and have a valid email address.
-This user will be added to the CFS system group _Tenant Administrators_.
+This user is added to the CFS system group _Tenant Administrators_.

 ![](media/sysadmin-9.png)